nytai/dotfiles/README.md

     thor dotfiles:install

 ## Inspiration
-These files are an amalgamation of configs, copy+pasted, from various corners or the inter-webs.
+These files are an amalgamation of configs, some original works, some copy+pasted from various corners or the inter-webs.
 Repo structure and general template inspired by [sferik/dotfiles](https://github.com/sferik/dotfiles)